 These days most people put travelling as their hobby and the most frequent response I hear from folks when we talk about travelling is how they are not able to afford it.
 To me, this statement is partially true and false because travelling to me is not all that expensive.
-True for folks who has bigger priorities in their life like buying a house, starting a family or travelling means bringing the entire family along.
+This is true for folks who have bigger priorities in their life like buying a house, starting a family or travelling means bringing the entire family along.
 False for those similar to me who can save up on daily food luxuries and shopping and plan for that break instead.

 To keep my wanderlust in check, I try to fit in a trip every other month usually short or weekend trips and I will plan a 2 or 3 weeks vacation at least once a year.
 I have been to almost all continents of the world with the exception of Africa and Antarctica.
 I have been to almost most major cities in Europe since my first Europe trip in 2008 and I am still trying hard every year to conquer more cities.

-Most people cannot understand how I was able to do so with my job and commitments at home.
+Most people cannot understand how I could do so with my job and commitments at home.
 As shared before, I am an average marketer with moderate earnings and staying with my parents.
 In this post, I will share 5 tips on how to save on invisible costs and travel in comfort without living like a backpacker for that next Europe trip you might be planning.

 1. Sign up to be on the newsletter of every airline possible

-I understand that some people like to travel without a plan and YOLO you might say or last minute booking savings but contrary to beliefs booking early is one great way to travel on a budget.
-At least 50% of my email mailbox is filled with newsletters and promotional shout outs from airlines and accommodation agencies.
+I understand that some people like to travel without a plan and YOLO you might say or last-minute booking savings but contrary to beliefs booking early is one great way to travel on a budget.
+At least 50% of my email mailbox is filled with newsletters and promotional shout-outs from airlines and accommodation agencies.
 I have booked many flights as early as 1 year in advance just to make use of promotional fares.
-These days, competition in the airline industry is stiff and therefore many airlines come out with early bird promotions to determine the demands for their flight routes as early as months ahead of the travel time.
+These days, competition in the airline industry is stiff; therefore, many airlines come out with early bird promotions to determine the demands for their flight routes as early as months ahead of the travel time.
 The cheapest flight I managed to score to a major city in Europe was SGD 800.
 Sometimes I even start planning my trip based on the airfare so this is definitely the first thing in my planning phase